GabrielLindelof/master_thesis_ukraine_invasion/index.md

 ### Interactive plots
 On the following links you will find interactive plots where you can explore the topics of my thesis yourself.

-[Topic Representations](https://htmlpreview.github.io/?https://github.com/GabrielLindelof/master_thesis_ukraine_invasion/blob/companion_website/topic_representations.html) shows the most impotant keywords for each topics representation.
+[Topic Representations](https://htmlpreview.github.io/?https://github.com/GabrielLindelof/master_thesis_ukraine_invasion/blob/companion_website/topic_representations.html) shows the most impotant keywords for each topic's representation.

 [Topics Over Time](https://htmlpreview.github.io/?https://github.com/GabrielLindelof/master_thesis_ukraine_invasion/blob/companion_website/topics_over_time.html) shows the popularity of each topic over time, often refered to as a _Dynamic Topic Model_.
 The values have been normalized to allow easier comparisons between topics.
 All topics are shown by default which can be messy - double click on a topic's name to deselect all other topics.
 Topics can then be added one by one for comparisons.